sipin/gorazor/docs/tutorial.md

 ## Hello world

 Gorazor is a translator from `gohtml` to `go`.
-For every `gohtml` file will translated into a Go program with a function declared, which will return a `string` value as HTML output.
+For every `gohtml` file will be translated into a Go program with a function declared, which will return a `string` value as HTML output.

 For example: